sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

   <img src="./images/iceberg-reality.png" alt="The reality of the iceberg" />
 </figure>

 Except, this is a **crucial mistake**.
 We're avoiding essential technical work in a misguided effort to be faster.
 Striping a _user story_ of this bottom part **is** the antipattern.
-It leads to an endless list of stories in the backlog that will never happen.
+It leads to an endless list of tickes in the backlog that will never happen.
 It encourages cutting corners and short-term thinking.
-If the story is too big, let's find one smaller in scope that still delivers meaningful value.
+If the story is too big, let's find one with a smaller scope that still delivers meaningful value.
 But we have to resist by all means the temptation of crippling our stories to meet an arbitrary story point cut off.

 <figure class="figure figure--left">
   <img src="./images/conflict.jpg" alt="Conflict" />